Outline of the event

 - University Consortium Kyoto

-will give research presentations in each subcommittee.
-Please join the breakout sessions that interest you and listen to the students' presentations. - (2) This
+Presenters will present their research in each subcommittee.
+Join the breakout sessions that interest you and listen to the students’ presentations. - (2) Panel Presentation

-is a research presentation in which the panel presenter posts his or her research results on the panel. - (3) Student planning
+This is a research presentation in which each presenter posts their research results on a panel. - (3) Student Projects

-Theme A city to create, a city to create Contents In addition to thinking about the revitalization of local cities, we would like to make participation in the community familiar and an opportunity for participants to think about their own future plans anew. - The 9th Policy Research Exchange Conference Leaflet【Click here for details】The 9th Policy Research Exchange Conference Oral Presenters (List of Designated Questioners)【Click here
+theme The city of creation, the city of creation substance In addition to thinking about the revitalization of local cities, we would like to make participation in the community familiar and use it as an opportunity for participants to think about their own future plans again. - The 9th Policy Research Exchange Conference Flyer [Click here for details]

-for details】The 9th Policy Research Exchange Conference Panel Presenters-ERR:REF-NOT-FOUND-【Click here for details】
+The 9th Policy Research Exchange Conference Panel Presenters [Click here for details]

 Implementation Report